 23) Spaghetti & Meatballs

-This is a crowd-pleaser with real staying power, and it doesn’t care how old you are.
+It appeals to all ages, is guaranteed to be a success, and will endure the test of time.
 Make tender meatballs (a mix of beef and pork is classic) and simmer them in a tomato sauce that tastes like it’s been thinking all day.
-If you bake the meatballs first, you avoid splatter and keep your stovetop from looking like a red crime scene.
-Extra sauce is never a mistake.
+Baking the meatballs prevents splatter and saves your stovetop from looking like a crime scene.
+There is no limit to how much sauce is appropriate.

 24) Cast-Iron Skillet Pizza